KhartesViewer/khartes/README.md

 Note that it will not venture beyond the area that is visible in the Data Slice.
 It is a good idea, until you get a feeling for its capabilities, to work on a fairly zoomed-in area, in order to limit how far the algorithm goes.
-This will you will not have to delete as many points if the algorithm goes astray (as it often does).
+This means you will not have to delete as many points if the algorithm goes astray (as it often does).